 What are you most passionate about?

-The health and wellbeing of family, friends and colleagues is very important to me.
-I also have tremendous passion for business and relish new challenges and contributing to the Healthcare Industry gives me a good feeling.
+The health and well-being of family, friends, and colleagues is very important to me.
+I also have a tremendous passion for business and relish new challenges and contributing to the Healthcare Industry gives me a good feeling.

 What are your personal values?

-Integrity – this has helped me throughout my career, I believe it’s important to be honest and transparent even if the message you sometimes communicate is sometimes a difficult one.
+Integrity – this has helped me throughout my career, I believe it is important to be honest and transparent even if the message you sometimes communicate is sometimes a difficult one.